Skip to Content

 • ¼ teaspoon sea salt

-• 1 teaspoon Mexican hot sauce, or to taste (such as Tapatio)
+• 1 teaspoon Mexican hot sauce, plus more to taste, such as Tapatío

 • 1 tablespoon whole milk, (optional)